WGBH-MLA/AAPB2/app/views/exhibits/le-show/7-le-show-by-shearer.md

-# *Le Show* through the Decades: Reflections by Harry Shearer
+# *Le Show* through the Decades by Harry Shearer

 11

 ## Summary
-For this collection, Shearer wrote four short pieces about the evolution of *Le Show* over the decades, charting its development from the 1980s to the present.
+For the AAPB, Shearer short pieces about the evolution of *Le Show* over the decades, charting its development from the 1980s to the present.

 ## Extended